The Mowgli Trust

 Overview

 The Mowgli Trust (registered 2017) is the charitable arm of Mowgli Street Food restaurant chain, founded by Nisha Katona MBE, a former child protection barrister.
-With total income of £681,881 and charitable expenditure of £555,500 annually, the Trust distributes over £500,000 to carefully selected local community charities and international causes.
+With total income of £681,881 and charitable expenditure of £637,586 (year ending March 2024), the Trust distributes over £500,000 annually to carefully selected local community charities and international causes.
 Since 2014, Mowgli has raised over £1.8 million through customer donations (£1 discretionary addition to bills) and staff fundraising activities.
-The Trust operates a unique model where each of their 31+ restaurants has a dedicated “house charity” and Charity Champion, supporting organizations focused on children's health, education, disability support, and conservation.
+The Trust operates a unique model where each of their restaurant locations (over 20 across England, Wales, and Scotland) has a dedicated “house charity” and Charity Champion, supporting organisations focused on children's health, education, disability support, and conservation.
 They explicitly do not accept unsolicited applications, working only with pre-selected partners identified by trustees.

 Funding Priorities